5l1v3r1/iOS-URI-Schemes-Abuse-PoC/README.md

 A set of URI schemes bugs that lead Safari to crash/freeze.
 This shows URI schemes have weakness and can be used for nasty things.
 Apple is aware of the issue.

-I decided to start looking at URI scheme after the crashsafari.com massacre.
+I decided to start looking at URI schemes after the crashsafari.com massacre.
 I wanted to find other ways to break Safari so here it is:

 ###### file-attack.html (file://)